StevenBlack/vocab/README.md

 Broadway Joe Namath.

+### torpor
+A state of mental or physical inactivity or insensibility.

 ### torporific
-A lot like a soporific (see soporific).
 It means producing a state of inertia, called a torpor.

 ### tortuous